jbilcke/lithium/README.md

 Fussy is a recommendation engine, powered by user actions.

-It does recommendation by binding likes and dislikes to patterns of a documents.
+It does recommendation by associating likes and dislikes to patterns extracted from the document.

 A like will reinforce the bound between two patterns (can be a word, or a sequence a word; a concept), while a dislike will weaken it.

-The longer the patterns, the more complex the network, and accurate the results will get, but at the cost of increasing memory and cpu usage.
+The longer the patterns, the more complex the network, and accurate the results.
+But this is unfortunately at the cost of increased memory and cpu usage.
 For now I am using patterns of length 3 by default, enough to catch basic expressions and simple concepts.

 This network is then evaluated against a new content, to compute a matching score.